 Sources: 3.
 American Heritage® Dictionary of the English Language, Fifth Edition.
 4. Random House Kernerman Webster’s College Dictionary.In the weeks and months following the launch, two members of the project team act as ‘godparents’ or ‘guardian angels’, working alongside the marketing people (whose focus is elsewhere) to feed, protect and support the new creation until it is ready to stand on its own two feet.

 This final phase of the project is aimed at unlocking the value-generating potential of the new creation.
-Those responsible for this work revisit the Ecosystem Value Specification and seek to create maximum experienced value for each constituent of the enterprise ecosystem, using every means at their disposal.
+Those responsible for this work revisit the value specification and seek to create maximum experienced value for each beneficiary group, using every means at their disposal.

 Enterprises wishing to create greatness will need to create a new function that cuts across or brings together such disciplines as marketing, customer service, supply chain management, media relations, investor relations, and community outreach.

-Without this new function, realising the value-creating potential of the product, service, facility, establishment or event may prove to be an insurmountable challenge.
+Without this new function, realising the potential of the value generator may prove to be an insurmountable challenge.